-Do not cut grass for feed within 2 weeks after treatment at rates greater than 2 pt/A. Tordon is excreted in the urine, so do not transfer livestock from treated grass areas onto sensitive broadleaf crop areas for 12 months after application without first allowing 7 days of grazing on untreated grass.
-The total area treated should not exceed 25% of a land owner's acreage found in any particular watershed for rates exceeding 2 pt/A.
+Do not cut grass for feed within 2 weeks after treatment at Tordon rates greater than 2 pt/A. Tordon is excreted in the urine, so do not transfer livestock from treated grass areas onto sensitive broadleaf crop areas for 12 months after application without first allowing 7 days of grazing on untreated grass.
+When the Tordon rate exceeds 2 pt/A, the total area treated should not exceed 25% of a land owner's acreage found in any particular watershed.

 T16.
-Mixture of Tordon + Plateau has provided greater leafy spurge control than Tordon + 2,4-D applied alone when applied in June.
-Use of 2,4-D with Tordon + Plateau is not necessary but will increase spectrum of broadleaf weeds controlled.
-Research conducted by NDSU has shown control is improved both in-season and the season following application.
+Mixture of Tordon + Plateau applied in June has provided greater leafy spurge control than Tordon + 2,4-D. Use of 2,4-D with Tordon + Plateau is not necessary but will increase the spectrum of broadleaf weeds controlled.
+Research by NDSU has shown improved leafy spurge control both in-season and the season following application when Tordon and Plateau are used.

-Months after application
+Treatment Product/A Months after application

-Product/A 3 12 15
+3 12 15

-and the same of the Select Seet Addition % contro
+ant d'Hes.
+14 THE WATER COMES % contro l

-Tordon + 2,4-D 1 pt+ 1qt 75 48 0
+Tordon + 2,4-D 1 pt + 1qt 75 48 0

-Tordon + 2,4-D + Plateau + MSO 1 pt + 1 qt + 4 oz +1 qt 92 83 75
+Tordon + 2,4-D + 1 pt + 1 qt + C Nudit to

+Plateau + MSO 4 oz +1 qt 92 83 75

 MSO adjuvant is required.
-Do not apply after July 1.

-Brome grass species occasionally have shown short-term injury.
+Do not apply after July 1.Bromegrass species occasionally have shown short-term injury.